Pipsqueak737/Opulence/README.md

 ══════════════════════════════════════════════════════════
 </p>

-Minecraft mod adding new decorative ore blocks
+Adds new decorative variants of expensive blocks like gold, diamond, and emerald!